-The antique castle Ćiastel de Tor of San Martino in Badia is venue for the Ladin Museum.
+The antique Badia Castle known as Ćiastel de Tor is located in San Martino in Badia and houses the Museum Ladin.

-In 1230 a three-storey residential tower has been built by the attendants of the bishops of Bressanone.
-It has first been documented under the name “Turris in Geder” in 1290.
+In 1230, a three-storey residential tower was built by the attendants of the Bishops of Bressanone in the village of San Martino di Badia (St. Martin in Thurn).
+It was first documented under the name “Turris in Geder” in 1290.
 In this context the Lords of Rodank-Schöneck were feuds of the building until 1331.
-In the years to follow the residential tower was amplified by a crenelated circular wall and a great hall.
+In the years to follow, the residential tower was amplified by a crenelated circular wall and a great hall.
 Also the tower was modified and two storeys were added and converted into a granary.
 Also in 1500 there were renovations.
 The Roman great hall was enlarged and two round towers were added to the circular wall.